analogsenses/source/source/_posts/2015-07-07-learning-to-work-with-models-in-photography.markdown

 <p class="extra-width"><img src="https://c1.staticflickr.com/1/296/19468040416_7513a1af43_o.jpg" title="A storm approaches"/></p>

-**What’s the weather going to be like?** It goes without saying, but scheduling a bikini shoot in the middle of Winter might not be the best idea.
+**What’s the weather going to be like?** It goes without saying, but scheduling a bikini shoot in the middle of winter might not be the best idea.
 Keeping the model comfortable goes a long way towards ensuring a productive session.
 Similarly, having a shoot interrupted by rain is something that should be avoided.
 If there’s a high probability of rain around the time of your shoot, try to reschedule or have a secondary location in mind, just in case.
 Ideally, your secondary location should have a roof, or a protected area where rain will not be a problem.

 <p class="extra-width"><img src="https://c1.staticflickr.com/1/353/19495668265_bf124a0bfb_o.jpg"  title="Chilly day"/></p>